 The main things we look for in a host are reliability, customer service and support, ease of use, uptime, and the ability to support WordPress and Content Management System (CMS) sites.

 Reliably is important.
 Many of the hosting companies are here one day and gone the next, and when they disappear, your site is down and the money you invested in your hosting plan is gone also.
-It is easy to find a few professional looking pictures and put up a clean looking site, but that doesn’t always mean that the company behind it is reputable.
 We like to deal with hosting companies that have been around a while, and that are located in the U.S. We choose U.S. companies predominantly because we’ve found it is easier to deal with U.S. based customer service.

 Customer service and support is a big issue with hosting.
 We like to work with hosting companies that have live chat and a number to call that has a live person on the other end available in our normal hours of business, so when there is a problem we can get it resolved quickly.